What Is Product Analytics? Examples, Metrics, Use Cases

 1. Choose the right product analytics platform

-The success of your product analytics strategy is hinged on the tools you use, how seamlessly it syncs with the rest of your product management stack, and how it helps you make decisions with data.
+The success of your product analytics strategy hinges on the tools you use, how seamlessly they sync with the rest of your product management stack, and how well they help you make data-driven decisions quickly.
+In short, choosing the right product analytics software is far from trivial.

-An ideal product analytics tool should be flexible enough to use on small projects where you’re tracking dozens of daily interactions and scalable enough to grow with your product.
+An ideal product analytics tool should be flexible enough to use on small projects where you’re tracking dozens of daily interactions and scalable enough to grow with your product as you add new features, flow, and overall complexity.

-With a no-code product analytics software like Whatfix, empower product managers, IT teams, and anyone who requires insights into product usage and digital adoption with the ability to track end-user engagement, identify trends and areas friction points, map user flows and journeys, create user cohorts, monitor end-user analytics, and more.
+With a no-code product analytics software like Whatfix Product Analytics, you can empower product managers, IT teams, and anyone who requires insights into product usage and digital adoption with the ability to track end-user engagement, identify trends and areas friction points, map user flows and journeys, create user cohorts, monitor end-user analytics, and more.
+Whatfix AI enables product managers to auto-analyze user behavior and generate automate reports.

 Product analytics are a team sport.
 Everyone involved in the product management & promotion process needs a seat at the table so they can: